georgeroubie/Angular-CLI-Readme/README.md

   6. Run as admin globaly `npm cache clean -f`
   7. Install Visual Studio Code from [here](https://code.visualstudio.com)
   8. Install the `Project Snippets` extension and reload Visual Studio Code
-  9. Run as admin in the folder that you want to contain the project `git clone https://siebendev.visualstudio.com/DefaultCollection/ProjectUrl`
+  9. Run as admin in the folder that you want to contain the project `git clone project-url`
  10. Open the generated folder with Visual Studio Code (File > Open Folder...)
  11. Open terminal and run `npm install`